 3. How to calculate the Apex Trader Funding consistency rule

-Knowing how to calculate the Apex Trader Funding consistency rule helps traders stay compliant during payouts.
-The calculation shows how evenly profits are spread across trading days and confirms performance stability.
+Knowing the Apex consistency rule calculator helps traders stay compliant during payouts.
+This can show how evenly profits are spread across trading days and confirms performance stability.

 The formula is simple: